Suhoy95/yasco/README.md

 That the simplest basis for optimal cluster configuration, but there are variations of the problem:

 1. High Availability problem (HA).
-We want to some defined subset of VMs are working even if `X` hardware nodes has been failed.
-To do this we should provision spare space in the cluster for evacuated VMs from fault nodes.
+We want to some defined subset of `VMs` are working even if `X` hardware nodes has been failed.
+To do this we should provision spare space in the cluster for evacuated `VMs` from fault nodes.

 Here, we add to CD Map the fault redistribution maps for case that some subset of HWM are failed.
 It is desired to calculate them in advance to be able to make optimal orchestration decision right way.

-There we can find some guesses about problem solvability: the set of subsets of failed HWM with size less than `X` looks like Boolean, which means NP problem with memory if we want to precalculate all fault redistribution maps in advance.
+There we can find some guesses about problem solvability: the set of subsets of failed `HWM` with size less than `X` looks like Boolean, which means NP problem with memory if we want to precalculate all fault redistribution maps in advance.

 2. Another problem: the cluster users often do not utilize all VM resources during long time.
-So, it is worth to define a convolution function of CDM to place VMs on the less amount of HWM.
-And switch other freed HWMs to reduce power consumption.
+So, it is worth to define a convolution function of CDM to place `VMs` on the less amount of `HWM`.
+And switch other freed `HWMs` to reduce power consumption.

-3. We need to understand that during cluster maintenance both sets (VMs and HWMs) are changing.
+3. We need to understand that during cluster maintenance both sets (`VMs` and `HWMs`) are changing.
 So we need optimal redistribution algorithm to migrate from old CD Map to new CD Map.